ucsdarclab/vqmpt/README.md

 ## Loading models

-You can get the pre-trained models for the panda robot from here - *coming soon*
+You can get the pre-trained models for the panda robot from here - [Panda Models](https://drive.google.com/file/d/1B0KVBxYBi0fCQcvagponF6j_2TikZfN7/view?usp=sharing)

 To load the models, use the following: